 In Ayaan’s seminar, titled Critical Thinking and Freedom of Expression, students learned the fundamentals of critical thinking and logic and practiced them through debating.
 Debate topics included whether or not Islam is a religion of peace, whether or not transgender women are women, and whether or not marriage is best for raising children.
 For each topic, extensive reading material was assigned that provided examples of public disagreements for students to use during debates.
-In class, students had an opportunity to play the role of debaters and also of those who listened to debates to identify fallacies made by debaters.
+In class, students had the opportunity be the debaters as well as the audience; in the latter role, they were tasked with identifying fallacies made by the debaters.
 It was inspiring to see these young people engaged in civil debate on such sensitive issues.
 They did it thoughtfully and with immense respect.
-They were grateful for the exchanges and what they learned from each other.
+They were grateful for the exchanges and for what they learned from each other.

 Through her role as one of the advisors, Ayaan has been helping shape the future of UATX, which promises to “reclaim a place in higher education for freedom of inquiry and civil discourse.”
 We are proud of our Founder’s contributions to building a new generation of free thinkers, which is echoed in AHA Foundation’s own campus program, the Critical Thinking Fellowship.
 UATX will welcome the first class of students in the Fall of 2024.